oszuidwest/zwtv-owncast/README.md

    ```
 4. The installer will set everything up for you automatically.

-### Advanced Mode: I Know What I'm Doing
+### I Know What I'm Doing

 Download the `docker-compose.yml` and `.env.example` files from the repository and configure them as needed.

-## Script for Bulk Configuration Adjustments
+## Script for Bulk Configuration

 The `postinstall.sh` script configures Owncast with custom settings, such as stream output variants.
 You will need to run the script manually.

-**Applied Configurations:**
+It sets these settings:

-- Set up 4 stream output variants.
+- 4 stream output variants (360p, 480p, 720p 1080p).
 - Disable browser notifications.
 - Hide viewer counts.
 - Disable search indexing.
 - Disable chat.
 - Remove social handles and tags.

-Run the script after installation to apply these adjustments.

 ### Tune CPU for maximal performace
 Video transcoding is an intensive process.
 To ensure the maximal stability, tune the CPU for maximal performance.
 This only works on machines with physical cpus, not virtualized machines or containers.
 Do the following: